Kampong Lorong Buangkok

-Kampong Lorong Buangkok (alternatively Kampung Lorong Buangkok; Jawi: كامڤوڠ لوروڠ بواڠكوق; 甘榜罗弄万国 (Gānbǎng Luónòng Wànguó)) is a village located in Buangkok in Hougang, Singapore.
-Built in 1956, it is the last surviving kampong located on Singapore Island in the 21st century.
-A wide canal ran alongside the kampong, which links to Sungei Punggol that drains into the eastern Straits of Johor.
+Kampong Lorong Buangkok (alternatively Kampung Selak Kain; Jawi: كامڤوڠ لوروڠ بواڠكوق; 甘榜罗弄万国 (Gānbǎng Luónòng Wànguó)) is a village located in Hougang, Singapore.
+Built in 1956, it is notable for being the last surviving kampong located on Singapore Island in the 21st century.
+It is situated right beside a canal that drains into the nearby Sungei Punggol.

-Etymology
+History

 The kampong was also known as Selak Kain in Malay, which meant 'hitching up one's sarong (skirt)' as people hitch up their sarongs to wade through floods whenever the village experienced flash floods in the 20th century Singapore.

-The land which the kampong rests on, was acquired in 1956 from Mr Huang Yu Tu by Sng Teow Koon, a traditional Chinese medicine seller.
+The land which the kampong rests on, was acquired in 1956 from Mr Huang Yu Tu by Sng Teow Koon, a traditional Chinese medicine seller and herbalist.
 At the point of purchase, there were already 4 to 6 houses built on the land.
 He set up home in the village with his family, and started renting out land to people to build homes.
-The land was handed down to his children, one of whom is Ms Sng Mui Hong.
-She continues to live in the village with her nieces.
-Her 3 other siblings, who are the co-owners, have all married and moved out of the village.
+The land was handed down to his children.

 It evolved into a kampong.
 It was initially a swampy piece of land with only 5-6 homes.
 By the 1960s, it housed about 40 families.
-The land area used to be 21460 m2 but has shrunken in size to 12248.1 m2.
+The land area used to be 21,460 m2 but has shrunken in size to 12,248.1 m2.
 Electricity, running water, and garbage collection are provided by the government.
 Post is provided by a postman on a motorcycle once a day.

-The residents
+Residents

-In the 1960s, most residents worked in the nearby Woodbridge Hospital or factories.
-The children attended nearby schools such as Yio Chu Kang Primary School.
-Residents used to pay rental of $2–$3 then.
-They tended to rear their own chickens for food and generally led a carefree and slower pace of life as compared to their urban contemporaries.
+In the 1960s, most residents of Kampong Lorong Buangkok worked in the nearby Woodbridge Hospital or factories, while their children studied in nearby schools.
+A small rental fee of $2–$3 was paid by the residents back then.
+They also tended to rear their own chickens for food.

-Present-day residents consist of make-up artists, workers, and mostly elderly residents.
-Currently it houses 28 families (18 Chinese and 10 Malay).
-Paying about $13 in rent, they continue to enjoy the slower pace of life that the kampong setting offers.
-"We leave our doors open.
-That is the kind of trust we have in one another."
+In the present day, the residents consist of make-up artists, workers, and mostly elderly residents.
+Currently it houses 25 families (12 Chinese and 13 Malay).
+Paying an average of $18.25 in rent, they continue to enjoy the slower pace of life that the kampong setting offers.

+The Muslim residents have the Surau Al Firdaus, a small prayer house that functions as a mosque.
+However, it is also used by Muslims from the urban areas outside Kampong Lorong Buangkok as well.